Dave's Sierra Fishing

 On the Merced River from Happy Isles to the Foresta Bridge in El Portal it is catch and release for all rainbow trout.
 For other trout the limit is 5 per day.
 Only barbless flies or barbless artificial lures may be used on this section of the Merced River.
 Bait fishing is prohibited.
 In Yosemite National Park no live or dead minnows or other bait fish, amphibians, non-preserved fish eggs, or roe may be used or possessed.
 Fishing from bridges and docks is prohibited.

 Campgrounds abound in Yosemite, but finding an empty campsite is difficult during peak season.
 About half of Yosemite National Park's campgrounds are on a reservation system.
 Reservations for them are essential from April through September.
 The first-come, first-serve campgrounds usually fill up by noon during busy times.
-The only non-reservation campground in the valley is Camp 4, which fills up by 9 am in the summer.

 On your way to Fishing Yosemite on the Merced River you can pick up fishing supplies at